PFS-CFDEM/.github/profile/README.md

 ### 🧪 IV.
 New Optional Monte-Carlo Void Fraction Model
 📂 `CFDEM/CFDEMcoupling-PUBLIC-6/src/lagrangian/cfdemParticle/subModels/voidFractionModel/IBMCVoidFraction/`

 - Introduced a **Monte Carlo–based void fraction model** that provides a more flexible and statistically robust estimation of the fluid–particle interaction volume fraction.
+-  **Activation:** This feature can be turned on in the `couplingProperties` file located in the `constant/` directory of the CFD case.
 - Useful for highly resolved IB simulations and cases involving complex particle geometries or dense packings.
 - Might be more time-consuming (more testing is required)